TechXplainator/Tutorials/ai-agents/how-to-build-free-ai-agents-minions/README.md

-# Creating AI Agents with Ollama
+# How to Build Free AI Agents - Minions for World Dominiation

-In this tutorial, we're going to build AI agents on Google Colab with the help of LLaMA3 powered by Ollama.
+In this tutorial, we're going to build AI agents on Google Colab with the help of LLaMA3 powered by Ollama and CrewAI.

 With these powerful tools, you can automate tasks that would normally take hours or days, such as preparing for meetings, generating customized trip plans, or writing blogs and social media posts.